 Pat Nowak had a wish list.
-He wanted to offer action photos of guests as they happily skimmed across one of Princeville Ranch Adventures’ four Zipline tours.
+He wanted to offer action photos of guests as they happily skimmed across one of Princeville Ranch Adventures’ four tours consisting of nine various zipline features.
 And he wanted those photos captured, sorted, cataloged and ready for viewing (and buying) before guests returned from the field.
 His goal: Satisfying guests’ top request for photos while at the same time generating a new source of revenue.

 There was just one problem.
 Nowak, Princeville Ranch Adventures’ (PRA) general manager, didn’t know where to start.
 The reason?
 PRA’s mountainous terrain made it difficult to get great action shots — and impossible to transmit photos from the field.